 The PlanetTogether software is available in multiple languages.

-Note: This guide is intended to provide advanced information for language translators, in the case where a client may require the software to be translated into an unavailable language.
+Note: This guide is intended to provide advanced information for language translators when a client may require the software to be translated into an unavailable language.

 Language text is stored in .Net resources files and compiled into the system.
-However, it is possible to create temporary resource files that can be used during the translation process to avoid the need to create a new version of the software to test a new language resource file.
+However, it is possible to create temporary resource files that can be used during the translation process to avoid creating a new version of the software to test a new language resource file.